 And keep them in an isolated room.
 The advice is given by the government to protect another member of the family from that deadly virus.

 It doesn’t mean that you threw them out of the house.
 Social distance does not mean emotional distance.
 But during the first phase of covid.
 We have seen many heartbreaking incidents in India.

 So government protocol for the prevention of covid changed into selfishness.
 To save their lives, people got selfish.
 But the prevention protocol is made by the government for self-love.
-This means saving yourself first and then saving others.

 For example, When a family returned to their home from Mumbai, their family members refused to let them enter.
 Even her in-laws refused her entry.
 Because they are in shock, the male member of the family returned from Mumbai do suicide.
 So is the selfish nature of his family and his in-law.